The rainbow trout is an extremely popular species that is found all over the world and targeted by millions of anglers.

 Wild rainbow trout, which only reside in freshwater environments, will almost always be smaller than their anadromous (migrating up rivers from the saltwater) version, the steelhead.

-This can be explained by the fact that steelhead have access to a lot more food while dwelling in the ocean.
+This can be explained by the fact that steelhead have access to much more food while dwelling in the ocean.

 The abundance of both baitfish and crustaceans they enjoy during their time in saltwater certainly contributes to their bigger size.